|A fantastic day for both of us. Yesterday, we were before the world-renowned “Treasury” in Petra.|

-It was a trying day, a walk beyond the difficulty of any walk I’ve ever experienced, a full three hours of rough, rocky, uneven terrain, downhill on the way to Petra and strenuous uphill on the return.
+It was a trying day, a walk beyond the difficulty of any walk I’ve ever experienced.
+It was a full three hours of rough, rocky, uneven terrain, downhill on the way to Petra and strenuous uphill on the return.

-Not only were we enchanted by the history and beauty of this two thousand year old ingeniously built gift to the world but we were proud of ourselves for making the difficult trek.
+We were enchanted by the history and beauty of this two-thousand-year-old ingeniously built gift to the world and were proud of ourselves for making the arduous trek.

-Much to surprise, we discovered that Jordan is now a peaceful country, its citizens warm and friendly, its streets clean although poverty prevails.
-At no point, did we feel or sense any unrest, as we had in Cairo and Alexandria Egypt.
+Much to our surprise, we discovered that Jordan is now a peaceful country, its citizens warm and friendly, and its streets clean, although poverty prevails.
+We did not feel or sense any unrest, as we had in Cairo and Alexandria, Egypt.

-On the two hour drive, our tour guide pointed out that a few miles from us were the borders of Israel and Jordan.
-Also, the port to which we’d arrived, is used by Iraq which results in their using Jordan’s port for all their major imports.
+On the two-hour drive, our tour guide pointed out that the borders of Israel and Jordan were a few miles from us.
+Also, the port to which we’d arrived is used by Iraq, which results in their using Jordan’s port for all their significant imports.

-Again, as we had made the assumption that oil is produced in Jordan, we discovered our preconceived notions were wrong.
+Again, as we had assumed that oil is produced in Jordan, we discovered our preconceived notions were wrong.
 Jordan pays exorbitant prices to buy oil from Saudi Arabia, as does much of the world.

-The long drive to Petra was broken up by the occasional sighting of the black goat’s hair Bedouin tents scattered throughout the barren desert, flock of goats and sheep crossing the road, an occasional herd of camels, donkeys, and horses.
+The long drive to Petra was broken up by the occasional sighting of the black goat’s hair, Bedouin tents scattered throughout the barren desert, a flock of goats and sheep crossing the road, and an occasional herd of camels, donkeys, and horses.

 |Entrances to caves were everywhere.|

 |It’s hard to believe the two-thousand-year-old craftsmanship.|

 |The passageways became narrower and narrower as we continued along.|